-- God's discipline is always administered in love, and it is designed to be restorative in its application.
-The Admin Team strives to model this as we administer discipline here at HCS.
-This will occasionally consist of "tough love", allowing students to feel and experience the consequence of their disobedience. - Our desire is to always move the student towards Christ and toward God's righteousness. - This handbook contains information, rules, regulations, and standards of courtesy that help us achieve our mission as a Christian school.
+God's discipline is always administered in love, and it is designed to be restorative in its application.
+The HCS staff strives to model this as we administer discipline..
+This will occasionally consist of "tough love", allowing students to feel and experience the consequence of their disobedience.
+Our desire is to always move the student towards Christ and toward God's righteousness.

+This handbook contains information, rules, regulations, and standards of courtesy that help us achieve our mission as a Christian school.
 We believe that Biblical principles give three good reasons for rules.